oplS15projects/RacketSynth/README.md

-Website for this project is a available at [http://opls15projects.github.io/RacketSynth/](http://opls15projects.github.io/RacketSynth/)
+Website for this project is available at [http://opls15projects.github.io/RacketSynth/](http://opls15projects.github.io/RacketSynth/)

 # RacketSynth